chitranjaliok-hub/Superstore-SQL-Analysis/README.md

 - Average Order Value (AOV): **$458.56**

 The analysis highlights the products, customer segments, geographic markets, and time periods that contribute most strongly to overall sales performance.

+### 3. Profitability Analysis

+Profitability was analyzed across categories, subcategories, products, regions, customer segments, and discount levels to identify the strongest and weakest areas of business performance.

+Key analyses included:

+- Overall profit and profit margin
+- Profitability by category and subcategory
+- Regional profitability
+- Customer segment profitability
+- Most profitable products
+- Loss-making products
+- Impact of discounts on profit
+- Product-level profit margins

+### 📊 Profitability Summary

+- Total profit: **$286,409.08**
+- Overall profit margin: **12.47%**
+- **Technology** was the most profitable category with **$145,454.95** in profit and a **17.40%** margin
+- **Furniture** generated substantial sales but achieved only a **2.49%** profit margin
+- **Copiers** were the most profitable subcategory, generating **$55,617.82** in profit
+- **Tables** were the largest loss-making subcategory at **-$17,725.48**
+- The **West** was the most profitable region with **$108,418.45** in profit and a **14.94%** margin
+- The **Consumer** segment generated the highest total profit, while **Home Office** achieved the highest profit margin
+- **Canon imageCLASS 2200 Advanced Copier** was the most profitable individual product
+- Aggregate profit became negative at discount levels of **30% and above** in the analyzed data

+The analysis shows that high sales alone do not guarantee strong profitability.
+Product mix, regional performance, and discount strategy all have a significant impact on overall business profitability.

 ## 👤 Author

 **Chitranjali O.K.**